 The borrower's total mortgage debt sometimes exceeds the foreclosure sale price in a foreclosure.
 The difference between the total debt and the sale price is called a "deficiency."

 For example, say the total debt owed is $600,000, but the home sells for $550,000 at the foreclosure sale.
 The deficiency is $50,000.
 In some states, the lender can seek a personal judgment against the debtor to recover the deficiency.
-Generally, once the lender gets a deficiency judgment, the lender may collect this amount—in our example, $50,000—from the borrower.
+In most cases, once the lender gets a deficiency judgment, the lender may collect this amount—in the above example, $50,000—from the borrower.

 If the party seeking the deficiency judgment acquired the right to obtain the judgment from a party that previously held that right, the judgment is limited to the difference between the amount the party paid to acquire the loan and the larger of the property's fair market value or the amount paid for the property at the foreclosure sale, plus interest and reasonable costs.
 (Nev.
 Rev. Stat. § 40.459).